 The way estimating is done in Agile environments is different from the way it’s done in traditional environments and it can take some time to get right.
 In this tip, we’ll look at how “points” are used to estimate development efforts and talk about some techniques Agile teams use.
-We’ll also take a look at how teams use story size, velocity and iterations so that ultimately they are able to estimate efforts accurately.

 Using story points

 Requirements for Agile teams are called stories.
 A story is a piece of work for the team to get done in an iteration.
 Iterations are usually two weeks long, but some teams have longer iterations and some have shorter ones.
 The goal of Agile estimation is to have just enough stories to work on that at the end of the iteration, every story is completely done ("done done"), and the new running, tested features can be released to production.

 Agile estimation is accomplished by assigning "points" to stories, and then figuring out how many points the team can accomplish in any given iteration.
 There are several ways to think about points.